 I started to get get to know the ‘team’, the people responsible for taking care of my baby.
 To my amazement I realized these people were actually human!
 Who’d of thought!
 This also helped me become more comfortable when I

 Then I started to create a temporary ‘home’ right there, in the NICU.

-I bought a tape recorder recorded our voice reading stories so that when we couldn’t be there the nurses could play the recorder he could hear our voices.
-Our personal favorites were The Little Engine That Could and Oh, Baby, the Places You'll Go!
+I also recorded a my voice reading books on the voicememo app so that voice reading stories so that when we couldn’t be there the nurses could play the recorder he could hear our voices.
+Our personal favorite books were were The Little Engine That Could and Oh, Baby, the Places You'll Go!